 Normal Balance: Debit

-Definition: This is a control account to reconcile activity related to the Statement of Transactions and Accountability (FMS 224, FMS 1219/1220, and FMS 1218/1221), Authority Transaction Module, and daily transcript reporting.
+Definition: This is a control account to reconcile activity related to the Statement of Transactions and Accountability, Authority Transaction Module, and daily transcript reporting.
 This account is for the General Fund of the Treasury use only.
 This account does not close at yearend.

 Justification: To remove FMS references.